 The centromere is the chromosomal site where microtubules bind.
 The kinetochore means the protein complexes that bind to centromeric DNA.
 However, they are occasionally used equally.
 The centromere is required for proper chromosome segregation, and if this mitotic mechanism fails, chromosome gain or loss occurs.

-The histone H3 variant CENP-A is the prime candidate to carry the epigenetic information that specifies the chromosomal location of the centromere.
-As you see here, the kinetochore complexes are built on the centromere specific nucleosomes containing CENP-A.
+The histone H3 variant, CENP-A, is the prime candidate to carry the epigenetic information that specifies the chromosomal location of the centromere.
+As you see here, the kinetochore complexes are built on the centromere-specific nucleosomes containing CENP-A.

-This picture shows mitotic chromosomes.
-CENP-B binds to alpha-satellite DNA directly and the red signals serve as a centromere control in this experiment.
+This picture shows the mitotic chromosomes.
+CENP-B binds to alpha-satellite DNA directly, and the red signals serve as a centromere control in this experiment.
 When we express Flag-tagged CENP-A in cells, it goes to the centromere.
 But, non-ubiquitylated mutant K124R does not.
 Then, we put mono-ubiquitin at the C-terminal end, the mono-ubiquitin fusion protein goes to the centromere.
-This experiment shows that mono-ubiquitylation is important for CENP-A deposition at the centromere, and we used this mono-ubiquitin fusion mutant for several experiments that I will talk about from now.
+This experiment shows that mono-ubiquitylation is essential for CENP-A deposition at the centromere, and we used this mono-ubiquitin fusion mutant for several experiments that I will talk about from now.

 Risa Kitagawa, Ph.D.